L.A. Confidential Recut

 Let’s begin by accentuating the positive.
 Technically, the edit works on its own terms.
 Meaning there are no holes created in story, character, etc., and I didn’t detect a single issue in audio or video editing.
 If I didn’t know the movie beforehand, I wouldn’t have guessed it was an edit.

 Some of the choices really worked for me.
 The editor cuts the beginning and ending from Bud meeting Lynn – following the rule of “enter late, leave early” – a good way to maintain audience interest.
 And nothing is really lost.
 In fact, it’s a gain: budding romance is still suggested, but with more subtlety.

-I was also happy to skip Bud and Lynn’s first love scene, which feels like it was included in the original simply to tick the “sex” box for the marketing campaign.
+I was also happy to skip Bud and Lynn’s first love scene, which felt like it was included in the original simply to tick the “sex” box for the marketing campaign.
 We don’t need to peep on the couple’s private time.
 Besides, we get to be voyeurs again when Ed and Jack watch them through a window later.

 Other changes I didn’t enjoy as much.
 Sure, we don’t need Bud discussing the Nite Owl case with Lynn.
 But I missed the grace note of her Arizona backstory, which gives the character something of a life outside her relation to the film’s events.
 I also missed Ed talking to Lynn at the station, which provides a breather between scenes of corpses piling up.
 Without that scene, things start to feel rushed.

 Rushed is how I would describe the ending, as well: a big action sequence, fade out, roll credits.
 To me, the arrival of a film’s end credits feels like the closing of a book.
 Here, I wanted to linger on the last page a little longer, i.e. I wanted an extra 5 seconds of black with nothing but Jerry Goldsmith’s music before the end credits rolled.